 Stretching, foam rolling and mobility drills may be a pain in the butt as you prepare for a workout, but not a massage gun.
 A minute or two with this thing and you’ll do heavy deficit deadlifts without any deficit in performance!
 You can make your own homemade percussive massage tool if you like, but…

-Many personal trainers recommend foam rolling the entire body prior to a workout.
-That’s unnecessary and can be counterproductive.
-Always adjust muscle tone accordingly – find the tight tissue and release it, and vice versa (see Foam Rolling and Pain for more details).
-Generally, rolling two areas for most people will suffice.
-The upper back…
+Many personal trainers recommend foam rolling the entire body before a workout.
+That’s not only unnecessary—it can actually be counterproductive.
+Instead, adjust muscle tone accordingly: find tight tissue and release it, and vice versa.👉 For more on this approach, check out Foam Rolling and Pain.
+Generally, rolling just two key areas is enough for most…

-Today was the last day of a triple split routine that I’ve been on for the past month.
-It was a taper workout that targeted the chest, back, and shoulders.
-I’ll show you what I did, but I want you to pay particular attention to the warm-up.
-The workout was divided into three pairs of…
+Today was the final day of a triple split routine I’ve been following for the past month. 👉 Take advantage of the COVID-19 shutdown.
+It was a taper workout focusing on the chest, back, and shoulders.
+I’ll walk you through what I did—but pay special attention to the warm-up.
+The workout was structured around three…

 Here’s a sample clip from my Warm-Up To Strength Training DVD featuring a dynamic stretching warm-up circuit.
 Dynamic stretching is one of the best ways to prepare your body for weight training.
 Unlike static stretching (which is best saved for after your workout), dynamic movements increase blood flow, improve mobility, and activate key muscle groups…